civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 101

-  **(1)** All royalties, interest and penalties payable under section 99 **and all revenues, interest and penalties payable under section 99.1**, including the proceeds of any royalty **or revenues** payable in kind, shall be made payable and remitted to the Receiver General.
+  **(1)** All royalties, interest and penalties payable under section 99 and all revenues, interest and penalties payable under section 99.1, including the proceeds of any royalty or revenues payable in kind, shall be made payable and remitted to the Receiver General.

-  **(2)** On the collection or receipt by the **Regulator under** this section of any **amounts payable, those amounts** shall be deposited as soon as practicable to the credit of the Receiver General and paid into the Consolidated Revenue Fund in the manner prescribed by the Treasury Board under the `Financial Administration Act`.
+  **(2)** On the collection or receipt by the Regulator under this section of any amounts payable, those amounts shall be deposited as soon as practicable to the credit of the Receiver General and paid into the Consolidated Revenue Fund in the manner prescribed by the Treasury Board under the `Financial Administration Act`.

 #### Liability and Collection

 ### Section 102

-All royalties, interest and penalties payable under section 99 **and all revenues, interest and penalties payable under section 99.1** are debts due to **His** Majesty in right of Canada and are recoverable from the person required to pay **them** in accordance with this Division.
+All royalties, interest and penalties payable under section 99 and all revenues, interest and penalties payable under section 99.1 are debts due to His Majesty in right of Canada and are recoverable from the person required to pay them in accordance with this Division.

-> **Explanatory Note**:
-> Existing text of sections 101 and 102:
-> *Existing Text*:
-> > All royalties, interest and penalties payable under section 99, including the proceeds of any royalty payable in kind, shall be made payable and remitted to the Receiver General.
-> > On the collection or receipt of any royalties, interest and penalties by the Board pursuant to this section, the royalties shall be deposited as soon as practicable to the credit of the Receiver General and paid into the Consolidated Revenue Fund in the manner prescribed by the Treasury Board under the `Financial Administration Act`.
-> > All royalties, interest and penalties payable under section 99 are debts due to Her Majesty in right of Canada and are recoverable as such from the person required to pay the royalties in accordance with this Division.

 ### Section 153

 Subsections 103(3) and (4) of the Act are replaced by the following:

-**(3)** **Despite** subsection 78(2) of the `Canada Petroleum Resources Act`, one of the members of the Environmental Studies Management Board established by subsection 78(1) of that Act is to be appointed by the **Regulator** on the recommendation of the Provincial Minister.
+**(3)** Despite subsection 78(2) of the `Canada Petroleum Resources Act`, one of the members of the Environmental Studies Management Board established by subsection 78(1) of that Act is to be appointed by the Regulator on the recommendation of the Provincial Minister.

-**(4)** The Environmental Studies Management Board referred to in subsection (3) shall submit to the **Regulator**, at the same time the report or recommendation **referred to in paragraph (a)** is submitted to the Federal Minister,
+**(4)** The Environmental Studies Management Board referred to in subsection (3) shall submit to the Regulator, at the same time the report or recommendation referred to in paragraph (a) is submitted to the Federal Minister,

-  a copy of every annual report and recommendation submitted to the Federal Minister **under** paragraph 79(1)(d) or (e) of the `Canada Petroleum Resources Act`, and
+  a copy of every annual report and recommendation submitted to the Federal Minister under paragraph 79(1)(d) or (e) of the `Canada Petroleum Resources Act`, and

-  a copy of that part of every budget submitted to the Federal Minister **under** paragraph 79(1)(c) of that Act that relates to the offshore area.
+  a copy of that part of every budget submitted to the Federal Minister under paragraph 79(1)(c) of that Act that relates to the offshore area.

-> **Explanatory Note**:
-> Existing text of subsections 103(3) and (4):
-> *Existing Text*:
-> > Notwithstanding subsection 78(2) of the `Canada Petroleum Resources Act`, one of the members of the Environmental Studies Management Board established by subsection 78(1) of that Act is to be appointed by the Board on the recommendation of the Provincial Minister.
-> > The Environmental Studies Management Board referred to in subsection (3) shall submit to the Board
-> > a copy of every annual report and recommendation submitted to the Federal Minister pursuant to paragraph 79(1)(d) or (e) of the `Canada Petroleum Resources Act`, and
-> > a copy of that part of every budget submitted to the Federal Minister pursuant to paragraph 79(1)(c) of that Act that relates to the offshore area
-> > at the same time the report or recommendation is submitted to the Federal Minister.

 ### Section 154